kamiyamazgc/text_agent/README.md

 - Tesseract (for OCR features)
 - marker-pdf (for PDF extraction)
 - langdetect (for improved language detection)
-- fugashi/MeCab (for Japanese readability metrics)
+- Optional: `fugashi` with a MeCab dictionary for token-based Japanese readability scoring

 ## License